Assistant Professor of Psychology

 - Experimental Psychology

 Dr. Eskenazi is the department's specialist in cognitive psychology, which focuses on the mental processes of attention, language, memory, and perception.
-His specific area of research is in the process by which we identify and learn words during reading.
-He uses eye-tracking methodology to study readers' eye movement behavior down to the millisecond, which is a reflection of their language processes.
-This research is conducted in the Reading Eye-Tracking and Individual Differences Lab (REAiD Lab).
+His specific area of expertise is in psycholinguistics, and he studies how readers of different skill levels identify known words and learn novel words during reading.
+He uses eye-tracking technology to study readers' eye movement behavior, which is a reflection of their language processes.
+This research is conducted in the Reading, Eye-Tracking, and Individual Differences Lab (REAiD Lab).